PDB-REDO/libcifpp/docs/bitsandpieces.rst

 A progress bar
 --------------

 Applications based on *libcifpp* may have a longer run time.
-To give some feedback to the user running your application in a terminal you can use the :cif:class:`cif::progress_bar`.
+To give some feedback to the user running your application in a terminal you can use the :cpp:class:`cif::progress_bar`.
 This class will display an ASCII progress bar along with optional status messages, but only if output is to a real TTY (terminal).

 A progress bar is also shown only if the duration is more than two seconds.
 To avoid having flashing progress bars for short actions.